openwfm/wrf-sfire-docs/docs/updates.md

 should not take more than few minutes.
 However, to protect the datacenter, jobs will not resume if the datacenter temperature is too high. **
 Please see [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt) for details.

+### 2024/01/25

+* 10:30am All alderaan nodes are powered up.
+Held jobs released and running.

 ### 2024/01/21

 * 11:30am The head nodes math-alderaan and clas-compute are up.
 User files are accessible.
 Score nodes are available but alderaan nodes are down until further notice.